30 Business Problems a CRM Solves

 Using a CRM, you can personalize every customer experience by providing a consistent message across all marketing touchpoints.
 How is this done?
 By using a CRM with Marketing Automation, you can create a single view of each customer with information from all customer touchpoints.

 Content Marketing is the only form of marketing that is left, says Seth Godin.
 When you use any 3rd party platform to publish your content, you can keep track of what content at what time helped close the deal.
 And later, you can use that information to substantially refine your content marketing.

-Moreover, a CRM can be integrated with your website and make it a complete content management system.
+Moreover, a CRM can be integrated with your website and made into a complete content management system.